Skip to main content

 What is involved in the surgical treatment process?

-If surgery is the right option for you, your podiatrist will take a comprehensive medical history to mitigate any potential risks involved with nail surgery.
+If surgery is the right option for you, your podiatrist will take a comprehensive medical history to mitigate any potential risks involved with surgical treatment.

 The procedure will take place in Anglesea Clinic by a trained podiatrist.
 The procedure typically takes 60 - 90 minutes, depending on how many surgical sites are involved.